jkotrzasek/10xproject_flashcards/.ai/api-plan.md

   - Algorithm for selecting due flashcards (implemented in application layer):
     - Priority 1: `space_repetition = 'not_checked' or 'NOK'`
     - Priority 2: `space_repetition = 'OK'` AND `last_repetition < now() - 7 days`
+  - Always select at least 10% of 'OK' flashcards if exists

 #### Cascade Deletion